dualra1n/dualra1n/README.md

 # Common Issues

-- iPhone and iPads may have issues with "Deep Sleep" (iOS not "waking up" after the display goes to sleep).
+- iPads a8/a8x may have issues with "Deep Sleep" (iOS not "waking up" after the display goes to sleep).
 Installing the tweak [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) or using the dualra1n-loader and selecting the "fixdeepsleep" option may fix this.

 # If there are any other issues, please ask for help on the [dualra1n Discord server](https://discord.gg/Gjs2P7FBuk)